Unlicensed Relative Providers

 Department of Children and Families (DCF) and Criminal Background Checks

-All unlicensed Care 4 Kids providers must complete the DCF Authorization for Release of Information Form.
+All unlicensed Care 4 Kids providers must complete the DCF Authorization for Release of Information Form online from the Care 4 Kids website.
 This form is used by DCF to complete a background check for unlicensed providers.
-Submission of this form is an eligibility requirement of the Care 4 Kids program and must be returned to Care 4 Kids.
-This form must be returned to Care 4 Kids at the contact information indicated on the form.
+Submission of this form is an eligibility requirement of the Care 4 Kids program and must be submitted to Care 4 Kids.
 If the DCF substantiation makes a provider ineligible for Care 4 Kids payment, the provider will be required to repay benefits issued.
-Click here to obtain the DCF Authorization for Release of Information form.
+Click here to complete the DCF Authorization for Release of Information form.

 All Care 4 Kids unlicensed providers are subject to criminal background checks.
-If the results of the criminal background check confirm a crime on the crimes list which makes a provider ineligible for Care 4 Kids payment, the provider will be required to repay benefits issued.
-For a complete crime list click here List of Crimes
+If the results of the criminal background check confirm a crime on the crimes list which makes a provider ineligible for Care 4 Kids payment, the provider will be required to repay the benefits issued.
+Click here for a complete crime list